onevcat/UniWebView-Docs/docs/guide/using-prefab.md

 ## Adding to Scene

 [Prefab](https://docs.unity3d.com/Manual/Prefabs.html) is the fastest way to integrate a web view to your project.
-UniWebView provides two prefabs under the `UniWebView/Prefab` folder:
+There are two main ways to show a web view: with a **General-Purpose Web View** or with the **Safe Browsing Mode**.
+UniWebView provides two prefabs under the `UniWebView/Prefab` folder for them:

 - `UniWebView.prefab`: For general-purpose web view
 - `UniWebViewSafeBrowsing.prefab`: For safe browsing mode